Frequently Asked Questions

 - Improve your GPA or course completion measures to meet the academic and progress standards

-- Successful appeal regarding extenuating circumstances
+- Successful petition regarding extenuating circumstances

-The appeals process for extenuating circumstances includes:
+The petitioning process for extenuating circumstances includes:

 - Verified accidents, illness, or other circumstances beyond your control

-- Changes in economic situation
+- Changes in the economic situation

 - Evidence of inability to obtain essential support services

-- Special consideration for CalWORKs, EOPS, DSPS, student veterans, TRIO, and CAMP.
+- Special consideration for CalWORKs, EOPS, DSPS, student veterans, TRIO, and CAMP

 - Disability accommodations not received in a timely manner